nbdc-datahub/hbcd-docs/docs/instruments/mri/qc.md

 #### Manual Review

 Automated metrics flag series for manual review using multivariate prediction and Bayesian classifiers.
 Trained technicians then score artifact severity on a **0–3 scale** (0 = none, 1 = mild, 2 = moderate, 3 = severe).
 Series with **severe artifacts (score = 3) are rejected** (QC = 0) and excluded from processing.
 Data are selected from the remaining series based on manual ratings, notes, and automated scores.
-Manual QC metrics include the following (click to expand):

 <div id="autoQC-metrics" class="table-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa-solid fa-eye"></i></span>